 Besides the document you are now reading, there are doxygen docs which are essentially javadoc web pages for C/C++ code.
 To those unfamiliar with doxygen, programmers include specially formatted comments in the code itself which is extracted by the doxygen program and formed into web pages for view with a web browser.
-The user must generate these web pages by going to the top level of the evio distribution and typing either "make doc" or "scons doc".
-Then simply view the doc/doxygen/html/index.html file in a browser.
+The user must generate these web pages by going to the top level of the evio distribution and typing "scons doc".
+Then simply view the doc/doxygen/C[or CC]/html/index.html file in a browser.

-3. Basics of the C++ Library
+4 Basics of the C++ Library